oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 lookups from a buffer (`sqrt_lut_buf`) that contains the square root values of the first 512 integers.
 By default, the compiler will generate load-store units (LSUs) that are optimized for the case where global memory accesses are contiguous.
-When the memory accesses are non-contiguous, like it is the case with this tutorial design, these LSUs tend to suffer major throughput loss.
+When the memory accesses are non-contiguous, as is the case in this tutorial design, these LSUs tend to suffer major throughput loss.
 The read-only cache can sometimes help in such situations, especially when sized correctly.

 This tutorial requires compiling the source code twice: once with the `-Xsread-only-cache-size=<N>` flag and once without it.
 Because the look-up